Ranger Creek Ranch

 - There is a cleaning station with buckets to dispose the unsalvagable parts and running water

-Free Hog Hunt: Offered during the months of May, June, July, and August with unlimited hogs.
+Free Hog Hunt: Offered during the months of June, July, and August with unlimited hogs.
 Consists of a no frill/no thrill hunt which means no baiting prior to arrival.
-You will need to arrive at 3 pm so that we have time to set you up and show you the property lines. $175 per person per day includes lodging, breakfast/dinner prepared for you to warm up at your convenience.
-No minimum number of hunters.
+You will need to arrive at 3 pm so that we have time to set you up and show you the property lines. $195 per person per day includes lodging, breakfast/dinner prepared for you to warm up at your convenience.
+Minimum of 4 hunters required.

 Optional Services for Additional Fees: